Skip to main content

 “Truth About God in Nature.”
 This short video (6:23) focuses on the first part of chapter four of Dr. Knopp’s book, Truth About God: What Can We Know and How Can We Know It?
 It discusses how nature (natural revelation) points to God.
 It discusses, with graphic illustrations, the origin of the universe and the origin of life.
 It also covers some alternatives by those who do not believe in a creator God.

 “The Scientific Revolution, Part 1: Aristotle vs Copernicus.”
-Part One describes the conflict between the cosmology of Aristotle (which was adopted by the Church) and that of Copernicus.
+A three-part presentation on the rise of modern science and its relationship to Christianity.
+Part One describes the conflict between the cosmology of Aristotle (adopted by the Church) and that of Copernicus.
 It illustrates the principles and explains the problems of both views.
 (48 minutes)

 “The Scientific Revolution, Part 2: From Copernicus to Kepler to Galileo.”
-Part Two discusses some empirical objections to Copernicus and responds to several theological objections to Copernicus.
-It describes major contributions by Kepler and offers an introduction to Galileo.
+Part of a three-part presentation on the history of science and its relationship to Christianity.
+Part Two discusses some empirical objections to Copernicus and responds to a few theological objections raised against Copernicus.
+It also describes major contributions by Kepler and introduces the importance of Galileo for our understanding of solar system.
 (49 minutes)

 “The Scientific Revolution, Part 3: From Galileo to Newton.”
+Part of a three-part presentation on the history of science and its relationship to Christianity.
 Part Three briefly reviews Parts One and Two; it discusses Galileo’s contributions to the scientific revolution and his view on the relationship between science and the Bible; and it explains how Isaac Newton synthesized the ideas of Kepler and Galileo into one mathematical system.
 It notes that Newton himself was not a Deist (someone who believes that God created the universe but then had no involvement with it).
 Instead, Newton believed that God is Lord over all things and even periodically “adjusted” the operation of the universe.
 (31 minutes)

 Please Help Us